AymenSegni/deploy-microservices-docker-swarm/README.md

       backend services:
     - a **countries** **Java** web-app, which lets you display a list of countries by reference name
     - a **airports** **Java** web-app which shows the list of airports.
+- A Docker Swarm **private network** name `private` which links our frontend to our backend micro services :

 ![Application architecture](architecture.png)